Nora-Go/Calving_Fronts_and_Where_to_Find_Them/README.md

   For zone segmentation, choose the checkpoint file that has the highest validation metric (IoU) (you can see the validation metric in the name).

-We also provide pretrained checkpoints that you can test, simply adapt the command line arguments accordingly.
+We also provide pretrained checkpoints that you can test at Zenodo (https://zenodo.org/record/6469519), simply adapt the command line arguments accordingly.